jonasclaes/Provil_2018_2019/Electronics/MPLABXProjects/ReadInput.X/README.md

 PORTB are inputs;

-PORTD are outputs;
+PORTC are outputs;

-Inputs on PORTB will equal to outputs on PORTD.
+Inputs on PORTB will equal to outputs on PORTC.